dmh2000/teams/README.md

 - npm install
 - npm start
   - uses tsc and nodemon watchers so you can change the typescript code and the compilation and execution will run automatically

+A tiny bit of the Retrosheet data is incomplete so there could be an 'unknown' show up here or there.

 ### Using Postman